wmertens/compiled-i18n/Readme.md

 ```

 On the server, these translations are loaded into memory and translated dependening on the current locale.
-On the client, the translations are embedded directly into the code, and there is a build folder per locale.
+On the client in `inline` mode, the translations are embedded directly into the code, and there is a build folder per locale.
+In `split` mode, there is a single code bundle and separate JSON files with the translations, which are loaded at runtime.

 You can also use the API functions to implement dynamic translations that you load at runtime.